crisarenas/Mapping-Holonomic/README.md

 This repository presents the process of exploration, localization, and navigation in a previously unknown map in ROS.
 For this purpose, the TIAGo robot from PAL Robotics is used with its omni-directional wheel configuration.

 The necessary software requirements for this project can be found [here](https://github.com/crisarenas/Mapping-TIAGo/blob/main/Software_Requirements.md).
+Once you have completed the necessary software requirements or installed the prepared virtual machine, we can proceed further in this document.

 <p align="center">
 <img src="Images/Tiago_omni.jpg" alt="TIAGo Robot" width="70%">
 </p>